chris104957/django-carrot/docs/source/quick-start.rst

 Task logging
 ************

-In order to view the task output in :ref:`carrot-monitor`, you will need to use Carrot's logger object.
+In order to view the task output in :ref:`monitor`, you will need to use Carrot's logger object.
 This is done as follows:

 .. code-block:: python